3b1b/manim/docs/source/getting_started/installation.rst

 Installation
 ============

-Manim runs on Python 3.8.
+Manim runs on Python 3.6 or higher (Python 3.8 is recommended).

 System requirements are：